chrismooredev/cse314-send-rssi/README.md

     * Also runs the `rssi_loop.py` python script, which attaches to the Makebot and sends it RSSI values over bluetooth serial
 * `rssi_loop.py`
     * Connects to the Makebot over Bluetooth LE and sends it RSSI values, provided by `index.js`
+* `btle_scan.py` is used for debugging scanning available BLE devices. (eg: those that are advertising)

 Needs python3 with packages:
     * `bluetooth`